-In addition, you can choose to populate the products from a certain feed, or select specific ones from your catalog via Select from Catalog > Browse for Products.
+In addition, you can choose to populate the products from a certain feed, or select specific ones from your catalog by clicking Static > Add Products.
 For the latter approach, pick your products and click Add Products.
-You can also choose to link the product name.

 This email can also be longer than your first one, giving you the opportunity to provide more detail.
 Make yourself and the email as engaging as possible.
 To grab the reader's attention, you can show an image of your employees to make the company seem more human and your message more personal.
 Another option is designing the email to portray your information in an easy-to-read and visually interesting way.
 This email from Ballard Designs shows one example.

 For your third email, you want to have a final call to action for customers to either re-engage, change their email preferences, or unsubscribe.
 Remind your audience that this is the last chance to take your offer.

 In addition, include a prominent unsubscribe link.
 Having one is both a legal requirement and the best way to prevent unengaged subscribers from hurting your deliverability — it is always better for someone to unsubscribe than it is for them to not engage with your messages or mark it as spam.

 Optimizing your flow

 You may find it helpful to create different winback flows for different types of customers.
 For example, you might want to have a special winback flow for your VIP customers, or customers who have spent X amount of money at your store.
 Additionally, you can create separate branches within the same flow using any of the below properties in a trigger split.
 Here are a few additional filters you can add:

 - Customers who have spent X amount of money over Y amount of time

 - Customers who have made X number of purchases over Y amount of time